-D. Receiving Water Limitations
+IV.D.
+Receiving Water Limitations

-1. The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges to any surface or ground water will not adversely affect human health or the environment.
+IV.D.1.
+The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges to any surface or ground water will not adversely affect human health or the environment.

-2. The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges will not contain pollutants in quantities that threaten to cause pollution or a public nuisance.
+IV.D.2.
+The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges will not contain pollutants in quantities that threaten to cause pollution or a public nuisance.

-3. The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges will not contain pollutants that cause or contribute to an exceedance of any applicable water quality objectives or water quality standards contained in an applicable water quality control plan.
+IV.D.3.
+The discharger shall ensure that stormwater discharges and authorized non-stormwater discharges will not contain pollutants that cause or contribute to an exceedance of any applicable water quality objectives or water quality standards contained in an applicable water quality control plan.

-4. Responsible Dischargers shall comply with the applicable TMDL implementation requirements in Attachment H of this General Permit, including TMDL-specific additional BMPs and site pollutant modeling, numeric action levels, and/or numeric effluent limitations.
+IV.D.4.
+Responsible Dischargers shall comply with the applicable TMDL implementation requirements in Attachment H of this General Permit, including TMDL-specific additional BMPs and site pollutant modeling, numeric action levels, and/or numeric effluent limitations.

-E. Linear Underground and Overhead Project Requirements
+IV.E.
+Linear Underground and Overhead Project Requirements